Agile Testing: Best Practices, Benefits, Drawbacks, and More

 Waterfall Testing Vs Agile Testing Methods

 As you can imagine, this rigidity in processes doesn’t work for dynamic projects in which requirements can change pretty often, even midway through sprints.
-If you choose this model, you won’t be able to make any changes until the end of the product development cycle, inevitably leading to increased development costs and an extended time frame.
+If you choose this model, you won’t be able to make any changes until the end of the product development cycle, inevitably leading to increased development costs and extended time frame.

 Other differences between agile and waterfall methodologies are listed below:

-• In Agile, testing is carried out alongside development, with the QA department and development team closely working together.
+• In agile, testing is carried out alongside development, with the QA department and development team closely working together.
 In waterfall, testing is only done after the completion of development.
 Also, it’s carried out separately from development.

-• The level of involvement of testers in Agile and Waterfall is completely different.
-In Agile, QA teams are often involved in requirements gathering and analysis, but in Waterfall, they are not.
+• The level of involvement of testers in agile and waterfall is completely different.
+In agile, QA teams are often involved in requirements gathering and analysis, but in waterfall they are not.

-• In Agile, different testing methods may overlap.
-In Waterfall, this situation isn’t possible.
+• In agile, different testing methods may overlap.
+In waterfall, this situation isn’t possible.

 So, you need to start by evaluating your project’s characteristics and how well-defined your requirements are.
-If there’s the slightest hint they may change in response to the changes in the market, it’s best not to try your chances and go agile.
+If there’s the slightest hint they may change in response to the changes of the market, it’s best not to try your chances and go agile.

 Agile Testing Best Practices

 First things first, you need to create a testing strategy.
-That’s where it’s vital to have a clear understanding of what outcomes you want to achieve, how you’re going to track the project’s progress, and what tools you’ll need to use along the way.
+That’s where it’s vital to have a clear understanding of what outcomes you want to achieve, how you’re going to track the project progress, and what tools you’ll need to use along the way.
 This strategy should be straightforward and precise while also going in line with the principles of your organization.
-Aside from that, it should describe the crucial aspects of project development, such as:
+Aside from that, it should describe the crucial aspects of project development such as:

 • The scope of testing;